karalabe/xgo/README.md

 ### CGO dependencies

-The main differentiator of xgo versus other cross compilers is support for basic embedded C code and target-platform specific OS SDK availability.
-The current xgo release introduces an experimental CGO *dependency* cross compilation, enabling building Go programs that require external C libraries.
+The main differentiator of xgo versus other cross compilers is support for basic embedded C/C++ code and target-platform specific OS SDK availability.
+The current xgo release introduces an experimental CGO *dependency* cross compilation, enabling building Go programs that require external C/C++ libraries.

-It is assumed that the dependent C library is `configure/make` based, was properly prepared for cross compilation and is available as a tarball download (`.tar`, `.tar.gz` or `.tar.bz2`).
+It is assumed that the dependent C/C++ library is `configure/make` based, was properly prepared for cross compilation and is available as a tarball download (`.tar`, `.tar.gz` or `.tar.bz2`).

 Such dependencies can be added via the `--deps` CLI argument.
 A complex sample for such a scenario is building the Ethereum CLI node, which has the GNU Multiple